| living with our favorite things

 Restorers use them for study or as replacement pieces for worn items

-Lacemakers and Lace collectors use them for study or for reproduction or display
+Lacemakers and lace collectors use them for study, reproduction or display

-Museums acquire, preserve and display and teach with their collections
+Museums acquire, preserve, display and teach with their collections

 House Museums acquire, preserve and display and teach with their collections